Both UI, which focuses on design, and UX, which covers user experience, are essential to digital product success.

 Types of UI and UX tools to use

-Before we jump into the exact tools to try, it’s important to first identify what kinds of UI and UX design tools are useful in the design process.
+Before we jump into the exact tools to try, ithelps to first identify what kinds of UI and UX design tools are useful in the design process.
+Some common types of UX and UI tools to look out for are:

 - Prototyping tools — These tools allow designers to create interactive mockups and prototypes of their designs, enabling them to test and iterate on their ideas before implementation.
 Some prototyping tools include Figma, Adobe XD, InVision, and Marvel.